From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Study Setup

-Our study begins with the construction of the \textsc{RegMiner4APR} benchmark, which includes 99 regression bugs collected from 32 widely used real-world Java GitHub repositories.
-Since data availability has long posed a challenge for APR research~\cite{just2014defects4j, madeiral2019bears, tomassi2019bugswarm, kabadi2023future}, existing regression bug datasets are outdated, and difficult to reproduce.
-In addressing RQ1 (Section~\ref{sec:rq-1}), we analyze our benchmark construction process and conduct an in-depth analysis of human-written patches to demonstrate the quality and diversity of the dataset.
-Building on this high-quality benchmark, we address RQ2 (Section~\ref{sec:rq-2}) by empirically evaluating several APR techniques, including both traditional and advanced LLM-based approaches, on their ability to repair regression bugs.
+Our study begins with the construction of the \firstrevision{\textsc{RegressionBug4APR}} benchmark, which includes \firstrevision{200} regression bugs collected from widely used real-world Java \firstrevision{and Python} GitHub repositories.
+Since data availability has long posed a challenge for APR research~\cite{just2014defects4j, madeiral2019bears, tomassi2019bugswarm, kabadi2023future}, existing regression bug datasets are outdated and difficult to reproduce.
+In addressing \textbf{RQ1 (Section~\ref{sec:rq-1})}, we analyze our benchmark construction process and conduct an in-depth analysis of human-written patches to demonstrate the quality and diversity of the dataset.
+Building on this high-quality benchmark, we address \textbf{RQ2 (Section~\ref{sec:rq-2})} by empirically evaluating several APR techniques, including both traditional and advanced LLM-based approaches, on their ability to repair regression bugs.
 These evaluations are performed without considering the regression-inducing context, aligning with the conventional APR workflow, that typically take as input the buggy program and its associated test suite.
-Finally, in addressing RQ3 (Section~\ref{sec:rq-3}), we focus on prompt-based APR techniques, motivated by their demonstrated effectiveness, inherent flexibility in model usage and prompt construction, and greater data efficiency compared to fine-tuning-based approaches.
+In addressing \textbf{RQ3 (Section~\ref{sec:rq-3})}, we focus on prompt-based APR techniques, motivated by their demonstrated effectiveness, inherent flexibility in model usage and prompt construction, and greater data efficiency compared to fine-tuning-based approaches.
 We investigate whether incorporating regression-specific context, specifically bug-inducing change information, into the prompt design can enhance repair effectiveness.
-Furthermore, we conduct a qualitative analysis of plausible patches to examine how models leverage this contextual information to repair regression bugs.
+Furthermore, we conduct a qualitative analysis of plausible patches to examine how models leverage this contextual information to repair regression bugs. \firstrevision{Finally, in addressing \textbf{RQ4 (Section~\ref{sec:rq-4})}, we build on the findings of RQ3 and conduct an ablation study on the best-performing configuration, conversational ChatGPT-4o, to isolate and evaluate the individual contribution of each contextual element within the bug-inducing change information.
+This allows us to determine which components are most informative for guiding LLM-based regression repair and to better understand the sources of improvement observed in RQ3.}